-Unlike the other cut weapons meant for Zombies these weapons are in the game but cannot be found in Zombies.
+These weapons are in the final game, but they cannot be found in Zombies.

 - Dragunov: A text string remains.

-- AK-47: A text string to buy an AK-47 has been found.
-A string to buy one with a GP-30 exists.
+- AK-47: A text string to buy an AK-47 has been found, and a string to buy one with a GP-30 also exists.
 The AK was eventually added into Zombies mode in the "Mob of the Dead" map, but without the GP-30 (or the flamethrower on the upgraded variant from the previous Black Ops).

 - SPAS: A text string remains.
 While the SPAS-12 appears in the campaign, it isn't in Zombies for whatever reason.